Easy Cekodok Pisang or Mashed Banana Fritters Recipe

-Banana is an excellent food and a good energy source.
-It is loaded with vitamins, minerals and fibers.
+Banana is excellent food and a good energy source.
+It is loaded with vitamins, minerals, and fibers.
 It is also inexpensive and easy to pack and bring with you to work.

 It has iron, which promotes the development of hemoglobin in the body.
 It has potassium that helps to lessen high blood pressure.
 Potassium is also friendly to women who suffer from menstrual cramps and taking bananas will help lessen this pain.
 It has Vitamin B6 that aids in balancing the blood-glucose levels.

 With all these health benefits, it is such a waste to throw away bruised and over-ripe bananas.
-They are still edible and there is no reason why people should throw them away.
+They are still edible and there is no reason why you should throw them away.

-You can find many recipes that can turn these over-ripe bananas into tasty foods.
+You can find many recipes using over-ripe bananas that give tasty foods.
 This cekodok recipe is one of them.
 Other recipes that uses over-ripe bananas are:

 - Banana Bread